Comptche to the Town of Mendocino, Kind of

 Spoiler: Green with grass or other rich vegetation.
 Fitting!

 Jo and I are on day three of one of our walking jags.
 We’ve been slowly making our way along the 840 mile coast of California.
-We’re taking it easy, covering about 10 miles a day.
+We’re taking it easy, covering about 10-12 miles a day.

 We find a perfect campground, a massive open meadow, all to ourselves on the precise byway we intend to start our walk, Flynn Creek Road, and we spend the first day covering its length.
 On day two, chipper and ready for a walk in the rain, we reach the corner of Flynn Creek and Comptche Ukiah Road where we can turn left toward Mendocino or right toward Ukiah.

 A sign at this juncture makes the decision easy.
 It indicates that Mendocino is one mile to the left.
 I start walking to the right.
-Jo says, “Why aren’t we going that way?
+Jo asks, “Why aren’t we going that way?
 Toward Mendocino?”
 I tell her that having just double checked the maps last night, I know that while we do ultimately want to get to Mendocino, we are way more than one mile inland from the part of Mendocino we need to reach.
 I charted our course to take us inland because this stretch of the coast is not pedestrian friendly, at least not for long distance walkers.

 So right it is!
 Toward Ukiah.
 Neither of us know the area well and we’ll be without cell services for most of the day but the road just goes on and on so we keep following it all day and return the next day to do the same, covering twenty three miles in addition to our ten miles on day one.

 This isn’t our first time getting off track, but it is by far the longest.
 Twenty three miles off course, on foot!
-It has been a wonderful, adventurous two days of walking and we’ve seen lots of things we wouldn’t have seen if we’d gone, “the right way.”
+It has been a wonderful, adventurous two days of walking and we’ve seen lots of things we would not have seen if we’d gone, “the right way.”
 But I also feel personally responsible for the mess up since Jo had suggested we turn left and I’d been certain we needed go right.

 Jo’s response to my feeling responsible is to suggest that we each take turns naming the things we would not have seen if we’d turned left.
 That’s who she is when she’s lost.
 I guess I know how to pick a traveling buddy!